Learn to use technology to produce, package, transport, market, regulate the production, and finance food: you’ll do that here.

 Like most of our world, agriculture has changed dramatically and is infinitely more complex than most people can imagine.
 Today, most agriculture is seen as a technology-based industry that includes production, agriscience, and agribusiness.

-Agriculture graduates play key roles in planning for the efficient and safe future of our water supply, land, and other natural resources.
-The Agribusiness: Agriculture Industry major is designed for those who are transferring from a two-year program to this four-year.
+Ag degree graduates from the agribusiness industry program play key roles in planning for the efficient and safe future of our water supply, land, and other natural resources.
+The ag degree at Southeast in Agriculture Industry is designed for those who are transferring from a two-year program to this four-year.
 The Agriculture Industry options allows students to choose 30 hours of agriculture courses (agriculture, agronomy, animal science, and/or horticulture), in consultation with an advisor, to supplement the agribusiness core courses.
 Students receive personal curriculum advisement from their advisor to help them prepare for the career field of their interest.

 As an agribusiness: agriculture industry major at Southeast, you’ll gain real-world learning experience including many opportunities outside the classroom.